VaishnavGitHuber/WEB_TECHNOLOGY/README.md

 2. The Registration page will get the following details from the participants.
 Participant Name, Branch, college name, communication Address, E-mail id, mobile no, age, state, Gender, Events (Paper Presentation, Quiz, etc),etc.

+### LABSHEEET 04
+#### PROBLEM STATMENT
+* Problem Statement: Eureka Info Solutions has acquired online shopping cart project from a leading bookseller in Bangalore.
+They want to sell engineering textbooks online, so you are the team leader of the project and divide the modules based on user requirement, given requirement/module is designed by developers, and finally you integrate all the modules into one static website using HTML.

+### LABSHEET 05
+#### PROBLEM STATMENT
+* Problem Statement : Design a document using XHTML and CSS to create an Admission registration form.
+The web page should be having following things:
+* 1. The first page displays instructions with a register button and applying external CSS
+* 2. 2.
+Second page to get essential student data and apply inline, internal CSS.